PCianes/simple-blueprint-installer/README.txt

 3. After the plugin is activated you will be redirected to the management page, with all the plugins already installed as the first blueprint.
 You can also find it if you go to **`add new plugin`** and then go to new tab: **`Blueprint`**.
 4. You can change this list of plugins with their slugs and press the **`Set plugins`** button to be able to operate with them.
 5. **Important:** Before installing new plugins you may want to delete defaults like **`Hello Dolly`** or **`Akismet`**.
 For that please press the orange danger button and then **`¡Delete all plugins!`**.
 After that you can work with your new blueprint = slugs list of your favourite plugins to install.
-6. Go to the other new tab with the icon of a gear and set all your own quickly configuration, even one option to deactivate this plugin after finish the work.
+6. Go to the other new tab with the icon of a gear and set all your own quickly configuration.

 == Frequently Asked Questions ==